buckhx/safari-zone/README.md

 # Safari Zone

 A set of services demonstrating GRPC integration.
 There are no guarantees on any of this working as this is meant to be a learning exercise.
 I'd say it's 70% of the way there.
+The cmd/ folder has the execs for the services and gui/bot.

 # Services

+Services implement an interface that allows for configuration and interceptors to be injected as well as an HTTP gateway to be set up.

 ## Registry